-- 1. The Prophet rmentioned that doing many good deeds will also efface sin.
-The Prophet r said: "Fear Allah wherever you are, and follow up a good deed with another good deed and treat people well." - 1.
+- 1. The Prophet r mentioned that doing many good deeds will also efface sin.
+The Prophet r said: "Fear Allah wherever you are, do good deeds after doing bad ones, the former will wipe out the latter, and behave decently towards people."
+AT-TIRMIDHI - 1.
 A person came to the Prophet rafter having committed a sin, and said: "O Messenger of Allah, purify me from my sin!
 The Prophet r said to him: "Have you performed wudhu?"
 He said, "Yes."
 He then asked, "Did you pray with us?"
 He said, "Yes."
 He then said: "Go, for indeed, Allah has forgiven you."